 | National Westminster Bank | Mortgage term plus 30 years.
 For Shared Ownership, the remaining term of the lease must be at least 30 years plus the term of the mortgage at the outset of the mortgage. |

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Muswell Hill lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Muswell Hill lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-An example of a Lease Extension matter before the tribunal for a Muswell Hill property is Flat B 10 Grove Avenue in October 2013.
-Following a vesting order Clerkenwell and Shoreditch County Court 3rd July 2013 The tribunal determines that the premium payable for the lease extension was £36,215.00 This case related to 1 flat.
-The remaining number of years on the lease was 65.21 years.
+An example of a Lease Extension decision for a Muswell Hill flat is Flat B 10 Grove Avenue in October 2013.
+Following a vesting order Clerkenwell and Shoreditch County Court 3rd July 2013 The tribunal determines that the premium payable for the lease extension was £36,215.00 This case affected 1 flat.
+The number of years remaining on the existing lease(s) was 65.21 years.